CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 ### POC for Email Verification for Pre-Existing Users

 One of the most crucial question for the task Email Verification at the time of User Registration is “ What to do with Pre-Existing Users?”.
-Earlier I thought to treat the Pre-Existing Users as verified but the problem with this approach is that existing users who added fake emails will get verified and also we couldn’t block them suddenly that they should verify their email first to continue.
-So, I suggest the POC in the below video:
+Earlier we thought to treat the Pre-Existing Users as verified but the problem with this approach is that existing users who added fake emails will get verified and also we couldn’t block them suddenly that they should verify their email first to continue.
+So, created the POC in the below video:

 {{< video src="/images/Aman_Asrani/Proposed Method for Email Verifiacation of Existing User.mp4" type="video/mp4" preload="auto" >}}
-However, I haven’t test this method yet because of having an unknown database error which I am still trying to resolve
+However, we haven’t test this method yet because of having an unknown database error which still trying to resolve

 ### Migration to View Components

-As part of my ongoing contributions to CircuitVerse, one of my primary tasks has been to migrate several components to use ViewComponent.
+As part of this project, one of primary tasks has been to migrate several components to use ViewComponent.
 This migration is aimed at improving the maintainability, readability, and reusability of our codebase.
 By encapsulating UI logic within ViewComponents, we can ensure a cleaner separation of concerns, making the code easier to test and update in the future.
 Below is a summary of the PRs I have created for this migration effort:

 #### Migrate Home page Buttons to a View Component:
 Migrates the buttons on the home page to a dedicated ViewComponent.Included Test for button component, which is the beauty of view component that we can create test for the individual Componentand also added the Preview for the component